ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 \[TASK: match with #initiate / #listen / #rendezvous and make sure the transport stack used is communicated ]

+\[NOTE: name resolution is no explict step within the transport API.
+Name resolution can be perfoemed whey creating endpoint objects, but may be deferred until connection establishment to incorporate transport parameters.]

 ## Specifying Transport Parameters {#transport-params}